What is day trading for dummies, a better question, what is day trading?

 Imagine if you bought 1,000 shares at $10 that day and sold it at $21 later on, you would have doubled your money.
 But what’s even crazier is that the next day it went from $22.01 to as high as $142.81.

-Imagine holding 500 shares and making 100 points on that in less than an hour!
+Imagine holding 500 shares and making 100 points in less than an hour!

 It’s very easy to get started with day trading.
 All you need is risk capital, a computer, internet, and a stock brokerage account.
-Successful day traders have financial freedom, create their own hours, and are their own boss.
+Successful day traders have financial freedom, create their hours, and have no boss.

 Day Trading For Dummies – Why Most Day Traders Fail